ronnachate/civi-member-ext/README.md

 ![Screenshot](/images/screenshot.png)

-Extesion to disyplay history of membership rened or created.
+Extension to disyplay history when renew or create new membership.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).